BLE Advertising Overview

 The entire advertisement, using the BGX Streaming Service ID and example name above, with LSB at left, appears as:

-Note: The maximum length of the name field in the BGX advertising packet is 8 characters.
+Note: When advertising with the 1M PHY, the maximum length of the name field in the BGX advertising packet is 8 characters.
 If the name of an advertising BGX (sy d n) exceeds 8 characters in length, it will be shortened in the advertising packet to its first 8 characters.

 For example, the name:

 will appear in the advertising packet as:

 1.1.1229.0, the BGX can advertise with

 both the 1M PHY and the LE Coded PHY (see bl p p and

 bl p m).
 When advertising with the 1M PHY, the name field